Ocean Alley

 Ocean Alley is an Australian alternative psychedelic rock band from the Northern Beaches.
 The band is made up of Baden Donegal (vocals, guitar), Angus Goodwin (lead guitar), Lach Galbraith (keyboard, vocals), Mitch Galbraith (guitar), Nic Blom (bass) and Tom O'Brien (drums).
 Their style of music has been described as "cruisey psych, rock and reggae fusion".

-The band has released three studio albums and two EPs independently.
+The band has released four studio albums and two EPs independently.
 Their second album Chiaroscuro debuted at No. 15 on the ARIA Albums Chart.
 Their 2017 track "The Comedown" was voted in at No. 48 in the Triple J Hottest 100, 2017.

-In 2019, Ocean Alley had four songs in the Triple J Hottest 100, 2018 "Happy Sad" at number 100, "Baby Come Back (Like a Version)" at number 16, "Knees" at number 10, and "Confidence" at number 1.
+In 2019, Ocean Alley had four songs in the Triple J Hottest 100, 2018: "Happy Sad" at number 100, "Baby Come Back (Like a Version)" at number 16, "Knees" at number 10, and "Confidence" at number 1.

+Their 2024 song "Tangerine" placed at number 15 in the 2024 triple j Hottest 100.

 History

 2011: Formation

 The band began playing in a backyard shed in 2011.
-The members were influenced by the music of Jimi Hendrix, Pink Floyd and Dire Straits, and began performing at venues across the Northern Beaches and the city of Sydney, before releasing their debut EP: Yellow Mellow in September 2013.
+The members were influenced by the music of Jimi Hendrix, Oasis (band), The Smiths, Pink Floyd, and Dire Straits, and began performing at venues across the Northern Beaches and the city of Sydney, before releasing their debut EP: Yellow Mellow in September 2013.